 Brittany best stands out for its crêpes.
 Savory crêpes are typically known as galettes.
 These are made with buckwheat flour and are commonly served with eggs, ham, and cheese (although fillings can run the gamut of ingredients).
 Sweet crepes are often slathered in salted caramel, or chocolate, or simply sprinkled with butter and sugar.

 Other Types of Regional French Cuisine

 In the southwest, expect lots of spiciness from Basque country cuisine.
 Here, dishes tend to be enhanced with red Espelette peppers.
-Try the Omelette piperade, a tarte-like omelette filled with tomatoes, onion, espelette peppers, olive oil and garlic.
+Try the Omelette piperade, a tarte-like omelet filled with tomatoes, onion, espelette peppers, olive oil, and garlic.

 Make 2023 Your Best Year Yet.
 Discover Panama with International Living